-Parameter Description Method List Name Enter a method list name defined by the user of up to 15 characters.
-Method 1, 2, 3, 4 The user may add one, or a combination of up to four of the following authentication methods to this method list: local_enable - Adding this parameter will require the user to be authenticated using the local enable password database on the Switch.
-The user in the next section entitled Local Enable Password must set the local enable password. none - Adding this parameter will require an authentication to access the Switch. radius - Adding this parameter will require the user to be authenticated using the RADIUS protocol from a remote RADIUS server. tacacs - Adding this parameter will require the user to be authenticated using the TACACS protocol from a remote TACACS server. xtacacs - Adding this parameter will require the user to be authenticated using the XTACACS protocol from a remote XTACACS server. • tacacs+ - Adding this parameter will require the user to be authenticated using the TACACS protocol from a remote TACACS server. server_group - Adding a previously configured server group will require the user to be authenticated using a user-defined server group previously configured on the Switch.
+Parameter De escription Method List Name Enter a method list name defined by the user of up to 15 characters.
+Method 1, 2, 3, 4 The user may add one, or a combination of up to four (4) of the following authentication methods to this method list: local_enable - Adding this parameter will require the user to be authenticated using the local enable password database on the Switch.
+The local enable password must be set by the user in the next section entitled Local Enable Password. none - Adding this parameter will require no authentication to access the Switch. radius - Adding this parameter will require the user to be authenticated using the RADIUS protocol from a remote RADIUS server. tacacs - Adding this parameter will require the user to be authenticated using the TACACS protocol from a remote TACACS server. xtacacs - Adding this parameter will require the user to be authenticated using the XTACACS protocol from a remote XTACACS server. tacacs+ - Adding this parameter will require the user to be authenticated using the TACACS protocol from a remote TACACS server. server_group - Adding a previously configured server group will require the user to be authenticated using a user-defined server group previously configured on the Switch.